Gay Salzburg Travel Guide

 Gay Austria Travel Guide

 Sound of music, UNESCO world heritage architecture, Mozart – The Austrian city knew how to impress us.
 We enjoyed some wonderful summer days in Salzburg as part of our Staycation Road Trip adventure around Sweden, Germany, and Austria.
-Apropos Austria, Salzburg is just one state capital city of 9 other federal Austrian states, all individually beautiful with their very special highlights and atmosphere.
+Apropos Austria, Salzburg is just one state capital city of 9 other federal Austrian states, all individually beautiful with their exceptional highlights and atmosphere.
 And in the end, it is all about the mountains, the majestic Alps with its wide mountain pastures.
 However, Austria has everything for every type of LGBTQ+ traveler including urban cities, beached by the mountain lakes, and 9 annual CSD and LGBTQ+ pride events.
 Make sure to put a trip to Vienna, Salzburg, or the Southern Austria Carinthia and beyond to your bucket list while visiting the gay-friendly European country according to the annual Gay Travel Index 2020.
-We are sure you’ll have an awesome experience, too!
+We are sure you’ll have a remarkable experience, too!